Lemniscate-2525/30_Days_of_ML/Day25_Temporal_PGN_to_Spatial_FEN_Transformer/README.md

 **RNN/LSTM/GRU :** Theoretically handle infinite sequences, but gradient signal from position 1 has effectively zero influence by position 50 due to the multiplicative vanishing gradient.
 The sequence length is unlimited in theory, catastrophically limited in practice.

 **Transformer :** The attention matrix is $O(N^2)$ in memory.
 Every token attends to every other token.
-This is physically bounded as a sequence of length 500 requires a $500 \times 500 = 250{,}000$ entry attention matrix per head per layer. `MAX_SEQ_LEN = 150` is a hard architectural limit here, set to fit in GPU memory.
+This is physically bounded as a sequence of length 500 requires a $500 \times 500 = 250{,}000$ entry attention matrix per head per layer. `max_seq_len = 150` is a hard architectural limit here, set to fit in GPU memory.

-The Transformer trades the infinite-but-degrading memory of RNNs for a finite-but-perfect memory up to `MAX_SEQ_LEN`.
+The Transformer trades the infinite-but-degrading memory of RNNs for a finite-but-perfect memory up to `max_seq_len`.
 Within that window, every token has equal access to every other token thus no gradient decay, no information bottleneck.
 Beyond the window, the model cannot process the input at all.

-For chess games up to ~20 moves (PGN strings typically under 100 characters), `MAX_SEQ_LEN = 150` is sufficient.
+For chess games up to ~20 moves (PGN strings typically under 100 characters), `max_seq_len = 150` is sufficient.

 ---